When Emily's Backpack Weighs More Than She Does

 Backpacks are used for more than carrying just books and lunches.
 Today, your child may need to carry a laptop computer, gym clothes, and school supplies.
 All these extras add up in weight and may make their backpack too heavy for them to carry.

 Many backpacks that appeal to children are ill-designed for the how much they need to carry.
 They may look pleasing, but they may not have the proper padding and support to keep them from developing chronic back problems.

 Having Chronic Back Pain

 In a study of children in middle school, researchers found that 37% reported back pain.
 A third of the students said that the pain limited them from doing some activities.
-Researchers also found that 2 factors were associated with less back pain: having school lockers available and using a lighter backpack.
+Researchers also found that two factors were associated with less back pain—school locker availability and using a lighter backpack.